Sing-Li/react-native-dwViewerApp/README.md

 ### About the code

-Stop spending six months digesting Apple iOS developer docs, or three months on a Standford course.
+Stop spending six months digesting Apple iOS developer docs; or a semester over a Standford course!

 As a pro JavaScript developer, start writing app-store ready iOS apps *this afternoon* with React Native!